-A striking example is the love story of an elderly couple, who blew up all the photo pages a few years ago.
-There were a lot of rave reviews, but there was also a flurry of negativity: they say, this is not a real couple, but professional models; the man, though gray-haired, is young.
-This controversial response caused the series to spread viral.
+A striking example is the love story of an elderly couple who blew up all the photo pages a few years ago.
+There were many rave reviews, but there was also a flurry of negativity: they say, this is not a real couple, but professional models; the man, though gray-haired, is young.
+This controversial response caused the series to spread virally.

-In fact, Irina Nedyalkova held a workshop on the Gulf of Finland and looked for older models to shoot.
-Valentina at that time was 62 years old, and Sergei 44 years old.
-They were not professional models and had never known each other before, but after filming their fees skyrocketed.
+Irina Nedyalkova held a workshop on the Gulf of Finland and looked for older models to shoot.
+Valentina at that time was 62 years old, and Sergei was 44 years old.
+They were not professional models and had never known each other before, but after filming, their fees skyrocketed.

 Later, other photographers began to shoot age-related love stories, trying to repeat the success of Nedyalkova.
 They also had viral coverage, but they have not yet managed to surpass Nedyalkova.